sajjadGG/book-python/intermediate/type-annotation/scalar.rst

 Types are not Enforced
 ----------------------
 * This code will run without any problems
+* Types are not required, and never will be
 * Although ``mypy`` or ``pyre-check`` will throw error

 >>> name: int = 'Mark Watney'